Horizon classification via Riemannian flows: The Riemannian flow structure of horizons

-\begin{definition} A flow is {\em geodesible} if there is a Riemannian metric $h$ and a choice for the vector field $n$, such that $\nabla_n^h n=0$ and $h(n,n)=1$, where $\nabla^h$ is the Levi-Civita connection for $h$. \end{definition} In other words, the $h$-length of the orbits is stationary under small perturbations, i.e.\ the orbits of the flow are $n-1$-codimensional minimal surfaces for the metric $h$ (the foliation is {\em taut}).
+In other words, the $h$-length of the orbits is stationary under small perturbations, i.e.\ the orbits of the flow are $n-1$-codimensional minimal surfaces for the metric $h$ (the foliation is {\em taut}).

-The following result improves \cite[Prop.\ III.B.1]{carriere84} \cite{molino85} in the last statement.
+The following result improves \cite[Prop.\ III.B.1]{carriere84} \cite{molino85} in the last statement.\\

-\begin{proposition} For a Riemannian flow on an $n$-dimensional manifold $H$ the following conditions are equivalent: \begin{itemize} \item[(i)] it is possible to choose $n$ and a field $P$ of transverse hyperplanes that is left invariant by the flow of $n$, \item[(ii)] it is possible to choose $n$ and a 1-form $\sigma$ such that $\sigma(n)=1$, $L_n \sigma=0$, \item[(iii)] it is isometric, \item[(iv)] it is geodesible. \end{itemize} If $H$ is connected, compact and oriented, they are also equivalent to: \begin{itemize} \item[(v)] $H^{n-1}_b(\mathcal{F})\ne 0$. \end{itemize} Suppose (i)-(iv) hold, let $g_T$ be a preassigned Riemannian flow structure and let $P$ be as in (i).
-Then $n$ and a 1-form field $\sigma$ that satisfies (ii) can be chosen so that $n$ is a unit Killing field (hence geodesic) for the bundle-like metric $g_T+\sigma \otimes \sigma$ and $P=\ker \sigma$. \end{proposition}
+\begin{proposition} For a Riemannian flow on an $n$-dimensional manifold $H$ the following conditions are equivalent: \begin{itemize} \item[(i)] it is possible to choose $n$ and a field $P$ of transverse hyperplanes that is left invariant by the flow of $n$ (i.e if $X\in P$ then $d\varphi_t(X) \in P)$, \item[(ii)] it is possible to choose $n$ and a 1-form $\sigma$ such that $\sigma(n)=1$, $L_n \sigma=0$, \item[(iii)] it is isometric, \item[(iv)] it is geodesible. \end{itemize} If $H$ is connected, compact and oriented, they are also equivalent to: \begin{itemize} \item[(v)] $H^{n-1}_b(\mathcal{F})\ne 0$. \end{itemize} Suppose (i)-(iv) hold, let $g_T$ be a preassigned Riemannian flow structure and let $P$ be as in (i).
+Then $n$ and a 1-form field $\sigma$ that satisfies (ii) can be chosen so that $n$ is a unit Killing field (hence geodesic) for the bundle-like metric $g_T+\sigma \otimes \sigma$ and $P=\ker \sigma$.\\ \end{proposition}

 In short, the metrics (and forms) that realize the properties can all be chosen `at once' and compatibly with the Riemannian flow structure.
-This is important in our horizon interpretation, as we have assigned not only a Riemannian foliations, but also the bilinear form $g_T$.
+This is important in our horizon interpretation, as we have assigned not only a Riemannian foliation, but also the bilinear form $g_T$.

 It can be observed \cite{gluck79} that (ii) is equivalent to $\sigma(n)>0$ and $i_n \dd \sigma=0$, it is sufficient to rescale $n$.

 \begin{proof} $(i)\Rightarrow (ii)$.
 The form $\sigma$ defined by $\ker \sigma=P$ and $\sigma(n)=1$ is such that $L_n \sigma=0$.
 This can be seen using $(L_n\sigma)(X)=L_n(\sigma(X))-\sigma(L_nX)$, and replacing $X=n$ or $X=e_i$ with $e_i$ basis for $P$ propagated in such a way that $L_n e_i=0$.